-Monday we got up, packed lunches and hit the road for Red Rock Canyon.
-At our first stop we got out to explore a bit and climb a few rocks before heading to the trail we had picked out as our hike for the day.
+Monday we got up, packed lunches and hit the road for Red Rock Canyon just outside of Las Vegas.
+At our first stop, we got out to explore a bit and climb a few rocks before heading to the trail we had picked out as our hike for the day.

-There were several hikes in the park to choose from and in the end we picked Calico Tanks Trails.
+There were several hikes in the park to choose from and in the end, we picked Calico Tanks Trails.
 I think this was our first “moderate” hiking trail of our trip.
-Up until now we have stuck to doing “easy” trails only.
+Up until now, we have stuck to hiking “easy” trails only.